Deep Inverse Design for High-Level Synthesis: Problem Definition

 We aim to find a design $d$ with the minimal cost for each weight defined as:

-where $l$ and $a$ denote the standardized latency and area of $d$.
-The mean and standard deviation of latency and area for their standardization are obtained from the designs that are high-level synthesized during the experiments.
+where $l$ and $r$ denote the standardized latency and resource consumption of $d$.
+The mean and standard deviation of latency and resource consumption for their standardization are obtained from the designs that are high-level synthesized during the experiments.

 We create a vector set $\bm{\Theta }$ in which the vector $\bm{\Theta }_k$ corresponds to $\bm{\lambda }_k$, as a pragma distribution from which pragma configurations are sampled.
-Each configuraion combines with the algorithm in HLL into a design $d$ from a pre-defined design space $S$.
+Each configuration combines with the algorithm in HLL into a design $d$ from a pre-defined design space $S$.
 Our goal is to identify $\bm{\Theta }_k$ that yields designs close to the optimal design:

 Considering the vast size of $S$ and the time-consuming nature of HLS, we adopt an iterative process in which $d$ is sampled with a lower cost mean $E[\bm{c}_k|\bm{\Theta }_k]$ to approach $\bm{d}^*_k$.
 Therefore, we need to realize an algorithm $A$ that updates $\bm{\Theta }_k$ in iterations: